Friday, 12 June 2026

 UFO (UnFinished Object) Update:

 As part of my Hobbit year, I'm going through the Inner Circle Let It Go, Let It Flow program again.
-Amber did some updates this year and I watched those too.
-I did consider keeping track of the total number of items I let go, but decided to "let go" of adding more hassle to my life.
-Instead, I just make sure that I let go of (or put away) at least one physical item per day, and delete at least one computer file per day.
-I know there will be some days it's more than one each, and I know that the momentum will ebb and flow depending on how I feel each day.
+I make sure that I let go of (or put away, or finish) at least one physical item per day, and delete at least one computer file (or old email, or tab closed) per day.
 Some of my bigger highlights so far...

 Kiala Givehand’s 7 Books in 7 Days course: I still have ideas for books I want to make though that's on the back burner for now.